gomorpheus/morpheus-docs/integration_guides/Clouds/aws/amazon.rst

   Secret Key
-  Sufficient User Privileges (see MinimumIAMPolicies_ section for more info) Security Group Configuration for Agent Install, Script Execution, and Remote Console Access Typical Inbound ports open from |morpheus| Appliance: 22, 5985, 3389 Typical Outbound to |morpheus| Appliance: 80, 443
+  Sufficient User Privileges (see MinimumIAMPolicies_ section for more info) Security Group Configuration for Agent Install, Script Execution, and Remote Console Access
+  - Typical Inbound ports open from |morpheus| Appliance: 22, 5985, 3389 (22 & 3389 required for Console.
+22 & 5985 required for agent-less comms)
+  - Typical Outbound to |morpheus| Appliance: 443 (Required for Agent install & comms)

   ..
 NOTE:: These are required for |morpheus| agent install, communication, and remote console access for windows and linux.
 Other configurations, such as docker instances, will need the appropriate ports opened as well.
 Cloud-init Agent Install mode does not require incoming access for port 22.

 Network(s)
   IP assignment required for Agent install, Script Execution, and Console if the |morpheus| Appliance is not able to communicate with AWS instances private ip's.